Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_09.md

 We've added the support of privacy to our parties app.

-We also learned how to use the `Meteor.publish` command to control permissions and the data sent to the client and how to subscribe to it with the $meteor.collection publish function.
+We also learned how to use the `Meteor.publish` command to control permissions and the data sent to the client and how to subscribe to it with the $meteor.collection subscribe function.

 In the next step we will learn how to filter the users list in the client side with AngularJS filters and create a custom filter for our own needs.